tesch1/eigen-matio/README.md

 # ChangeLog

+- v1.0.1
+  Wrap static members in static functions.
+- v1.0.0
+  Cleaned up a lot of small problems and changed the API.
 - v0.0.1
-  initial release, not very good but semi-functional.
+  Initial release, not very good but semi-functional.
-- v1.0.0
-  cleaned up a lot of small problems and changed the API.

 # License
 Mozilla 2.0, like the rest of Eigen.